Robert-van-Engelen/Forth500/manual.md

 The string constants created with `S"` and `S\"` are compiled to code when used in colon definitions.
-Otherwise, the string is stored in a temporary internal 256-byte string buffer returned by `WHICH-POCKET` (two buffers are recycled).
+Otherwise, the string is stored in a temporary internal 256-byte string buffer returned by `WHICH-POCKET`.
+Two buffers are recycled.

 Note that most words require strings with a _c-addr_ _u_ pair of cells on the stack, such as `TYPE` to display a string.